 How about starting the week with these fabulous banana hotcakes with whole wheat flour?
 A recipe to take advantage of ripe fruit and turn it into something nutritious and delicious!
 Make every recipe an exuberant source of energy with a delightful taste!

 To add a new whole wheat hotcake recipe and also take advantage of ripe bananas, today I present these banana hotcakes.
-Some ideal hotcakes for any breakfast or snack.
-They can be eaten alone or supplemented with extra ingredients of your choice.
+Some ideal hotcakes for any breakfast and snack.
+They can be eaten alone or complemented with extra ingredients of preference.

 Hotcakes are classics in American breakfasts.
 And they are usually served alongside scrambled eggs, sausage, and bacon.
 They can also be accompanied by other ingredients such as honey, syrup, fresh fruits, chocolate, milk caramel, etc.

 Without a doubt, this banana hotcakes with whole wheat flour is very simple and straightforward.
 The ingredients used are common and you can easily find them in any market or store.
 Although this time an extra ingredient is needed, bananas.
 It is a dough that does not need much preparation or large kitchen utensils.

 Bananas are a kind of fruit that the more ripe they get, their benefits and sweetness increase proportionally.
 Therefore, any recipe that is made with them, their sugar, product of their maturity, is considered in the proportions of the ingredients that are given in the recipe.

 If you don’t have ripe bananas, you can still make this recipe with the bananas you have at home.
 And while the recipe does not carry a large amount of sugar, its absence will be felt.
 For this reason, the solution is to add a little more sugar or sweetener according to preference.